Pretro/Memory_game_2020/README.md

 * My friend Christian Mossberg, for his guidence and support in the making of this project.

-* My Mentor for continuous helpful feedback.
+* My Mentor Antonio Rodriguez for continuous helpful feedback.

-* Tutor support at Code Institute for their support.
+* Tutor support at Code Institute for their support and help.